 and stories to write

-in the good years I can count
+in the good years that are left.

 before they need worry